 Rest assured that a thief will not keep his word.
 Once he has your cards and other personal documents, he’ll use them to steal as much as possible from you.

-It is illegal and dangerous to allow another person to use your Access Card or any other piece of ID.
+It is illegal and dangerous to allow another person to use your Debit Card or any other piece of ID.